jtsumner/mlm/README.md

 -------------
 # Notes on snakemake

 This pipeline has been tested using snakemake and mamba installed in a single conda environment.
+For more information regarding snakemake, generally, please see the documentation [here](!https://snakemake.readthedocs.io/en/v7.3.8/index.html)

 Software versions:
 * snakemake version 7.3.8
 * mamba 0.15.3
 * conda 4.10.3